Zucchini and Ricotta Meatballs

 Storage

-You can store zucchini and ricotta meatballs in the refrigerator for 2 or 3 days.
+You can store zucchini and ricotta meatballs in the fridge for 2 or 3 days.

 Tips and Variations

-If you don’t like Pecorino, you can use only Parmesan, increasing the amount to 1 oz.
+If you do not like Pecorino, you can use only Parmesan, increasing the amount to 2 tablespoons.
 Instead of mint, you can use fresh basil, parsley, or chives.

-• Can I fry zucchini and ricotta meatballs?
+• Can I fry the ricotta and zucchini meatballs?

-If you don’t want to turn on the oven, you can cook zucchini and ricotta meatballs in a pan.
-Do not deep fry them as they may fall apart; it’s better to heat a little olive oil in a non-stick pan and brown them on both sides for 2-3 minutes, turning them gently to prevent breaking.
+If you do not want to turn on the oven, you can cook the zucchini and ricotta meatballs in a pan.
+Do not deep fry them or they might fall apart; it’s better to heat a little olive oil in a non-stick pan and brown them on both sides for 2-3 minutes, turning them gently to avoid breaking.

 Author image